Tratos/LANOrigin/README.md

 ## todo
-I hope that someone can help me with the design, especially to make it a bit more similar to the original Origin, so that users can find their way around more easily.
-Add Features for Ingame Chat, Discord API, RestAPI, Notifications, BallonTips.
+I hope that someone can help me with the design, especially to make it a bit more similar to the original Origin, so that users can find their way around more easily. will add Features for Ingame Chat, Discord API, RestAPI, Notifications, BallonTips.

 ##the Front